january3/Bioinformatics/README.md

 # Additional resources

  * [Editing files](https://github.com/january3/Bioinformatics/blob/main/Resources/Editing_files/editing_text_files.pdf) – this guide tells you more about how to edit text files (not only in bioinformatics!)

+# Marking

+  The final mark consists of three parts:

+   * Exam (multiple choice), 20 questions each for 2 points: maximum 40 points
+   * Homeworks, 6 homeworks each rewarded with 5 points
+   * Report: maximum 30 points